 XIAOMI ROAD FC 039 ANNOUNCEMENT

-For immediate release, May 12, 2017 – ROAD Fighting Championship announces two more matches that will be added to Xiaomi ROAD FC 039 in Seoul, Korea on June 10, 2017.
-Former Openweight Tournament contenders Myung Hyun-Man and Aorigele will meet, and Moon Jea-Hoon versus Asakura Kai at flyweight.
+For immediate release, May 15, 2017 – ROAD Fighting Championship announces that professional wrestler Yoshiko will return to fight MMA at Xiaomi ROAD FC 039 in Seoul, Korea on June 10, 2017.

-Myung Hyun-Man (4-3, Apgujeong Gym) is a Muay Thai stylist coming from a recent win by TKO injury over Chris Barnett.
-Prior to that, he took current ROAD FC Openweight Champion Mighty Mo almost the distance before losing to submission, and things went much the same way with the legendary Cro Cop.

-Aorigele (4-3, Xindu Martial Arts Club) is a China National Sanda champion coming off the national games and back to back KOs over Yukuke Kawaguchi and Bob Sapp.
-At just 22 years old, he’s already established himself as a fan favorite in and out of the cage.

 Xiaomi ROAD FC 039